 Losing a loved one is a devastating experience.
 It’s difficult to know what to do next.
 When someone else’s careless actions caused their death, it’s even worse.

 Knowing your family member’s death could have been avoided is devastating.
-There are legal actions you can take to hold the at-fault party responsible for their behavior. [firm-name] might be able to represent you in your pursuit of compensation to cover the damages they caused.
+There are legal actions you can take to hold the at-fault party responsible for their behavior.
+Jonathan R. Brockman, P.C. might be able to represent you in your pursuit of compensation to cover the damages they caused.

 In Georgia, a surviving family member has the right to pursue a wrongful death case if their loved one died because of another party’s actions.
 Depending on the circumstances, you might be able to hold more than one party liable.

 We can explain more in a free consultation when you give us the details of your family’s circumstances.
-If you want to hold the parties that hurt your lost family member responsible for their behavior, call [firm-name] at [phone-number] to speak with one of our Fayetteville wrongful death lawyers.
+If you want to hold the parties that hurt your lost family member responsible for their behavior, call Jonathan R. Brockman, P.C. at 770-205-2231 to speak with one of our Fayetteville wrongful death lawyers.

 Unfortunately, fatal incidents are all too common.
 Our firm sees Georgia clients who’ve been the victims of all the following kinds of preventable accidents.